Sermons

 26 March 2017

 On the front page of the Knox Leader newspaper there was an article which really interested me.
-And its opening paragraph read: RELIGION is booming in Knox with people flocking to weekend services and the city’s biggest churches looking at major expansion plans to cope with demand.
-Knox’s CityLife Church is creating a new $11… Read more
+And its opening paragraph read: RELIGION is booming in Knox with people flocking… Read more

 Is the Lord among us or not?